 Thrips are a common garden problem, and don’t require any treatment if your plants are healthy.
 If an infestation is too big to ignore, spray with horticultural oil to eliminate the thrip problem.

 Spider mites cause trouble mostly during periods of hot, dry weather.
-Keep your daylilies well watered, and give them a little shower once a week or so during hot weather to help minimize spider mites.
+Keep your plants well-watered and give them a little shower once a week or so during hot weather to help minimize spider mites.

 Aphids are a familiar sight for the gardener.
 A homemade insecticidal soap treatment is usually enough to take care of these pesky bugs.